Safe Torque Off and Safe Brake Control in the S6-A Servo Drive

 Safe Torque Off

-Safe Torque Off (STO) is an integrated safety function that prevents the drive from applying torque to the motor shaft and can be used for a category 0 stop according to EN 60204-1.
+Safe Torque Off (STO) is an integrated safety function that prevents the drive from applying torque to the motor shaft.
+It can be used for a Category 0 stop, as defined by EN 60204-1, and complies with IEC 61800-5-2 functional safety standards.

 How does STO work?

-The S6 drive has two independent 24V STO inputs.
-Both of these inputs are required in order for the drive to apply torque to the motor shaft.
-If either of the inputs drop during operation, the drive goes into stop category 0.
-This is an uncontrolled stop, where the drive ceases output to the motor and the motor is allowed to coast to a stop.
+The S6 drive, known for its high-speed motor control, has two independent 24V STO inputs.
+Both of these inputs are required for the drive to apply torque to the motor shaft.
+If either input is disrupted, the drive enters a stop category zero state, disabling torque output and allowing the motor to coast to a stop.

 What are the benefits of STO?

-STO is a relatively safe way to ensure there is no torque at the motor shaft during an E-stop or other unwanted situations.
-The redundant dual inputs ensure the drive does not output to the motor if a single contactor fails to open during an E-Stop.
-Alternatively, they ensure the drive does not accidently start the motor if a single contactor gets stuck closed.
+STO is a highly effective way to ensure no torque at the motor shaft during emergency stops or other unwanted situations.
+The redundant dual inputs ensure the drive does not output torque even if a single contactor fails to open or becomes stuck.

 Safe Brake Control

-The Safe Brake Control in the S6 is designed to safely control an external power-off brake.
+Safe Brake Control in the S6 is designed to manage an external power-off brake safely.
 This function is typically used to control the motor holding brake.

 How does SBC work?

-Along with the STO inputs, the S6 safety module terminal strip has dual control inputs for the SBC.
-The brake is then controlled via the integrated 24V (2A) power supply within the drive.
+The S6 safety module terminal strip includes dual control inputs for SBC.
+The brake is controlled through the integrated 24V (2A) power supply within the drive.
+Both inputs must be active for the brake to function, and their switching capabilities are tested hourly to ensure proper operation.

 What are the benefits of SBC?